RIOT-OS/RIOT/examples/ipc_pingpong/README.md

 The correct output should look like this:
 ```
-kernel_init(): This is RIOT!
+This is RIOT!
 (Version: xxx)
 kernel_init(): jumping into first task...
-Hello world!
+Starting IPC Ping-pong example...
-second_thread starting.
+1st thread started, pid: 1
-2nd: got msg from 1
+2nd thread started, pid: 2
-Got msg with content 2
+2nd: Got msg from 1
-2nd: got msg from 1
+1st: Got msg with content 2
-Got msg with content 3
+2nd: Got msg from 1
-2nd: got msg from 1
+1st: Got msg with content 3
-Got msg with content 4
+2nd: Got msg from 1
-2nd: got msg from 1
+1st: Got msg with content 4
-Got msg with content 5
+2nd: Got msg from 1
-2nd: got msg from 1
+1st: Got msg with content 5
-Got msg with content 6
+2nd: Got msg from 1
-2nd: got msg from 1
+1st: Got msg with content 6
-Got msg with content 7
+2nd: Got msg from 1
-2nd: got msg from 1
+1st: Got msg with content 7
-Got msg with content 8
+2nd: Got msg from 1
-2nd: got msg from 1
+1st: Got msg with content 8
-Got msg with content 9
+2nd: Got msg from 1
-2nd: got msg from 1
+1st: Got msg with content 9
-Got msg with content 10
+2nd: Got msg from 1
-2nd: got msg from 1
+1st: Got msg with content 10
 [...]
 ```